 - Four of the main mouse species are house mice, deer mice, white-footed mice, and striped field mice.
 Rat species include brown rats, house rats, Australian swamp rats, and rice-field rats.

 At first glance, mice and rats look very similar.
 They both have a face with tiny dark eyes and twitching whiskers.
-But, there a lot of differences between these two rodents.
-We have looked at the differences between mouse vs rat.
+But, there are a lot of differences between these two rodents.
+We have looked at the differences between mice vs rats.